 There is no minimum wage for employees who under 16 years of age.
 If you employ under-16s, you must not let their work get in the way of attending school.

-A small amount of people hold an exemption from the minimum wage, eg prison inmates and some apprentices.
+A small number of people hold an exemption from the minimum wage, eg prison inmates and some apprentices.
 These links give full details:

 Minimum wage rates(external link) — Employment New Zealand